carbuncle-ffxiv/carbuncle/.github/LOCALIZATION.md

 - Maintain the original meaning and context of the English text.
 - Use proper grammar, punctuation, and language conventions specific to your target language.
-- If you encounter any terms or phrases that are specific to Diablo 4 or Discord, try to use commonly accepted translations or provide a translation explanation if needed.
+- If you encounter any terms or phrases that are specific to Final Fantasy XIV or Discord, try to use commonly accepted translations or provide a translation explanation if needed.
 - If you have any questions or need clarification on any translation aspects, feel free to open an issue in this repository to seek guidance from the project maintainers.

 ## Supported Languages